Vayatoalla/oh-solarswitch-template/README.md

 Now we can begin with the Rules.
 We will need two rules.

 Rule 1 - Switch on/off depending of the power in the house and posible overules.
+This is done with this template (oh-solarswitch).
+Rule 2 - Check the threshold periodically.
+This can be done with another rule.
+I will use the Threshold Alert and Open Reminder template.